andres20980/kasten-docs/docs/access.md

 This ClusterRole is created by default with the installation of Veeam Kasten and can be later associated with any group or user.

-k10-virtualmachines-admin will be installed under the name <release_name>-ns-admin .
+k10-virtualmachines-admin will be installed under the name <release_name>-virtualmachines-admin .

 ### K10-VirtualMachines-Admin ClusterRole â